 “…the study aimed to determine what role a diet high in fiber compared to a diet high in fermented foods play in gut microbial composition and function, as well as in the presence of systemic inflammatory markers.”

-The investigators used a a 17-week randomized, prospective study (18 participants per study arm) combined with measurement of many microbiome parameters and inflammatory markers in the blood (a so called multiomics study) to identify diet-specific effects.
+The investigators used a 17-week randomized, prospective study (18 participants per study arm) combined with measurement of many microbiome parameters and inflammatory markers in the blood to identify diet-specific effects.
 Blood and stool samples were collected longitudinally along a 3-week baseline period, followed by a 4- week ramp up phase during which participants gradually increased intake of their respective diets, then a 6-week maintenance phase where they maintained a high level of consumption of either fiber or fermented foods, and finally a 4-week “choice” period where they could maintain their respective diet to their desired extent.
 While participants’ gut microbiota at baseline did not differ between the two arms, both groups successfully increased their consumption of fiber or fermented foods respectively.

 Fiber-rich foods were categorized into fruits, vegetables, legumes, grains, nuts and seeds, and other, and total fiber consumption increased from an average of 21.5 ± 8.0 g per day at baseline to 45.1 ± 10.7 g per day at the end of maintenance phase.
-(The American Heart Association recommends a daily fiber intake of 25-30 g/day, while the actual intake among adults in the United States averages about 15 grams a day).
+(The American Heart Association recommends a daily fiber intake of 25-30 g/day, while the actual intake among adults in the United States averages a mere 15 grams a day).
 Fermented foods were grouped into yogurt, kefir, fermented cottage cheese, fermented vegetables, vegetable brine drinks, kombucha, other fermented non-alcoholic drinks, and other foods and total fermented food consumption increased from 0.4 to 6.0 servings per day.

 “The high fiber diet did not increase microbial community diversity and richness, and even more surprising, inflammatory markers in the high fiber group on average remained unchanged.”